markanderstam/sye-tools/sye-aks/README.md

 `sye aks cluster-create` automatically opens UDP port `2123` towards all worker nodes for this purpose.

+If the flag `--open-ssh-port` is given to the `sye aks cluster-create` command the SSH port (TCP/22) will be operned as well.

 ### Ingress

 Sye needs an ingress for inbound HTTPS traffic into the cluster.
 For this the `nginx-ingress` ingress controller can be used, see [Create an HTTPS ingress controller on Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/ingress-tls).